Three Forwards, Two Goalies and One Defender.

 The Huskies open the 2013-14 season at Freitas Ice Forum against the Dutchwomen

-A veteran of the hockey ranks with head coaching and professional playing experience, Casey Handrahan is in his fourth season as an assistant coach at UConn.
+A veteran of the hockey ranks with head coaching and professional playing experience, Casey Handrahan completed his fifth season as an assistant coach at UConn in 2017-18.

 Handrahan helped the Huskies reach the WHEA Tournament semifinals for the first time in five years in 2014-15, as UConn won a WHEA playoff series at Maine before making the trip to Hyannis for the first time since 2010.
 Under his guidance, the UConn power play ranked in the top-half nationally and its penalty kill came in at second in Hockey East.
 He also helped to mentor goaltender Elaine Chuli to her second-straight WHEA Honorable Mention All Star nod.